Dear fellow freelancers: we’re better than this

 *I know I’m not the only one who thought the assistant in that movie was kinda whiny, right?
 And her boyfriend.
 Gah!

-PS: If you’re a fellow freelancer and looking for a well-designed way to stay organize, check out the Freelancer Planner — a Kickstarter campaign I’m running right now to create exactly that.
+PS: If you’re a fellow freelancer and looking for a well-designed way to stay organize, check out the Freelancer Planner — the only planner designed just for freelancers to help you track income, clients, and tasks all in one spot.